Repressilator: Recent Work

 The repressilator model has been used to model and study other biological pathways and systems.
 Since, extensive work into the repressilator's modeling capacities has been performed.
 In 2003, the repressilator's representation and validation of biological models, being a model with many variables, was performed using the Simpathica system, which verified that the model does indeed oscillate with all of its complexities.

 As stated in Elowitz and Leibler's original work, the ultimate goal for repressilator research is to build an artificial circadian clock that mirrors its natural, endogenous counterpart.
 This would involve developing an artificial clock with reduced noise and temperature compensation in order to better understand circadian rhythms that can be found in every domain of life.
 Disruption of circadian rhythms may lead to loss of rhythmicity in metabolic and transcriptional processes, and even quicken the onset of certain neurodegenerative diseases such as Alzheimer's disease.
 In 2017, oscillators that generated circadian rhythms and were not influenced much by temperature were created in a laboratory.

 Pathologically, the repressilator model can be used to model cell growth and abnormalities that may arise, such as those present in cancer cells.
 In doing so, new treatments may be developed based on circadian activity of cancerous cells.
 Additionally, in 2016, a research team improved upon the previous design of the repressilator.
 Following noise (signal processing) analysis, the authors moved the GFP reporter construct onto the repressilator plasmid and removed the ssrA degradation tags from each repressor protein.
 This extended the period and improved the regularity of the oscillations of the repressilator.

-In 2019, a study furthered Elowitz and Leibler's model by improving the repressilator system by achieving a model with a unique steady state and new rate function.
-This experiment expanded the current knowledge of repression and gene regulation.